trulymust/melonDS-switch-upscale/README.md

 make -j$(nproc --all)
 ```

-You can also use the build script (build_script.sh) to build the .nro file.
+You can also use the build script (build_script.sh) to build the .nro file after a first build.
 It just wipe the build directory for a clean build, then execute the commands above.

 ## TODO LIST
- > RetroAchievements support (currently developing)
+ + RetroAchievements support (currently developing)
- * DSi emulation
+ * (Fix) DSi emulation
+ * Mic Support
  * the impossible quest of pixel-perfect 3D graphics
  * improve libui and the emulator UI
  * support for rendering screens to separate windows